 Expired pills are unsafe and ineffective.
 Bag them up and drop them off at a pharmacy disposal site.

-👉 For safe disposal guidance, check the FDA’s official medication disposal guidelines.
+For safe disposal instructions, refer to the FDA's medication disposal instructions.

 They bend, tangle, and ruin your clothes.
 Switch to sturdier wooden or velvet hangers.